Yashu1205/blog-app/README.md

-# Getting Started with Create React App

-This project is build with React which demonstrate maintaining state in functional components.
+This project is build with React where the user can search post, sort posts, like and dislike the post.

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`